ColmKennedy/weather_app/README.md

 # Weather App

-Prints major weather features at the specified latitude and longitude
+Prints major weather features at the specified latitude and longitude.
+Logs observations to .csv for future analysis.

 ## Environment variables: